GaloisInc/cryptol/docs/RefMan/_build/html/_sources/BasicSyntax.rst.txt

 .. code-block:: none
   :caption: Keywords

-  else       include    property    let       infixl       parameter extern     module     then        import    infixr       constraint if         newtype    type        as        infix        down private    pragma     where       hiding    primitive    by
+  as              extern      include      interface      parameter      property      where
+  by              hiding      infix        let            pragma         submodule     else
+  constraint      if          infixl       module         primitive      then
+  down            import      infixr       newtype        private        type

 The following table contains Cryptol's operators and their associativity with lowest precedence operators first, and highest